pro-dev-amit/mongo_app/README.md

 - you can switch the Ioc containers between Autofac and Unity by flipping the flag "bUseAutofacIoc" in web.config.
 Take a look at Bootstrapper classes for defining dependencies beforehand.
 - This generic repository would suffice most of the needs, but we also know that a generalized solution cannot cater to all the finer details of a system; so we need extensibility, go ahead and create a new dataAccess repository class by just inheriting it from **"MXMongoRepository"** so that you get access to MongoContext object and other low level methods from mongoDbCSharp driver.
 Couple of such classes are already there in this sample code.
 - All your mongo entities must inherit from **"MXMongoEntity"**.
 - For processing messages queued to RabbitMQ; run the subscriber application at "..\Matrix.Processor\bin\Debug\Matrix.Processor.exe".
 You can run multiple instances of the subscriber as well.
-A sample app about the basic usage of RabbitMQ with .Net can be found [here](https://github.com/amitstefen/RabbitMQSample)
 - For creating SearchDocuments, inherit from **"MXSearchDocument"** class.
 And for Creating SearchRepositories, just inherit from **"MXSearchRepository"** class.
 - Various settings such as database connection string, RabbitMQ port, ElasticSearch port etc. are defined in web.config file, please check out the appsettings section there.